jamiefaye/downrush/MANUAL.md

 To save a file back to the FlashAir card, press the save button.
 If you change the file name before you save, it will work as a "Save As" and not overstore the original file.
 This is a handy way of creating a copy somewhere.

 Editing an XML file and storing it back can create a corrupted file that the Deluge might trip-out over.
-In particular, cutting and pasting <track> elements is tricky because some <track> elements contain references to other <track> elements to avoid duplicating data.
+In particular, cutting and pasting &lt;track&gt; elements is tricky because some &lt;track&gt;  elements contain references to other &lt;track&gt; elements to avoid duplicating data.
 For this reason, we recommend you use the "Eye Editor", which has a special feature for making this easier.

 ## The "Eye Editor"